gicentre/litvis/README.md

     _In atom:_ `File->Settings->Install` and type `markdown-preview-enhanced-with-litvis` in the search box and then click the `install` button next to the returned result.

     _In VSCode:_ `View->Extensions` and type `markdown-preview-enhanced-with-litvis` in the search box and then click the `install` button next to the returned result.

+Once you have litvis installed, get started by [writing your first litvis document](documents/tutorials/introduction/intro1.md) and looking at these [tutorials](documents/tutorials/README.md).

 ## ‘Hello world’ in literate Elm